NREL/TITANIC/README.md

 #Requirements
 1. MATLAB.
-2. Patience.

 #Download
 Click on the "Download ZIP" button on the lower right of this page.

-The following files are the important ones:
-* TowerRunAnalysis: read in a raw data file and analyse the data.
-* TowerPlotSummaryData: create summaries of data for arbitrary periods.
-* TowerDeleteCorruptData: check the web archive for damaged files
-* TowerExportMonthlyData: export summaries of data as .txt and matlab files to a web server
-* TowerCopy20HzData: copy the highest resolution data to the web server

 #Installing and using the scripts
+1. unpack the .zip file.
+2. Open `AdminCodeTester.m`.
-unpack the .zip file.
-Open `AdminCodeTester.m`.
-Change `C:\blah\` to be the path to the directory you just created.
-Then try the various cells.
-Each calls different scripts.
+3. Change `C:\blah\` to the path to the directory you just created.
+4. Run the first few cells to set your paths.
+5. Try each cells in order.
+Each calls different scripts:
+* `TowerRunAnalysis.m`: read in a raw data file and analyse the data.
+Push results to file in the directory.
+* `TowerPlotSummaryData.m`: create summaries of data for arbitrary periods.
+* `TowerDeleteCorruptData.m`: check the web archive for damaged files
+* `TowerExportMonthlyData.m`: export summaries of data as .txt and matlab files to a web server
+* `TowerCopy20HzData.m`: copy the highest resolution data to the web server

+Scripts can be compiled and run from a Windows command line using the MATLAB MCR.

 #Documentation
 You're reading it.
 See also comments in the code